modern-email/FOSDEM-26/README.md

 Some suggestions for talks:

-* Overview of the current state of email (as a keynote)
+* Overview of the current state of email (as a keynote).
 * Your free/open source software project(s) related to email.
 From demo to details.
 * Current developments, upcoming standards, e.g. [JMAP](https://jmap.io),
   [structured email](https://structured.email), ...
 * Efforts to modernize our email ecosystem, e.g., through implementations in modern languages.
 * Integrating email with other software, e.g., through APIs.
 * Message/transport security/authenticity.
 * Experiences with deliverability, email operations, anti-spam, hosting, ...